 So, before you start looking for affiliate programs let’s go over the details of affiliate disclosures so that you can properly incorporate them into your content.

 Let’s get right into this.
 What exactly are affiliate disclosures?

 First, I’d like to quickly define the affiliate marketer relationship so that we have a solid understanding.

 A typical affiliate marketing relationship involves three parties: the advertiser, the publisher, and the consumer.

 The advertiser pays the publisher or affiliate marketer to promote their products and make sales.

-When the consumer purchases a product with an affiliate link, the publisher gets a commission of the sale.
+When the consumer purchases a product with an affiliate link, the publisher gets a commission from the sale.

 Now, an affiliate disclosure is how you let your audience know that the products listed in your content may be affiliate products.

 In other words, you’re letting your readers know that you may be getting paid to promote these products.

 Why do I need to disclose my affiliate links?